-If you an installment loan today repayable over 12 months then we can help.
+If you need an installment loan today repayable over 12 months then our choice of lender below can help.
 We’ve selected the lenders below who offer loans for a period of 12 months or within installments to suit you.
-See how the lenders compare and click on the lender to apply direct on their website.
+Click on the lender to apply direct on their website.

 Learning more about lenders with 12 month loan options

 Loans to be repaid over 12 months are common place